 The Namgyal Rinpoche lineage through which we have received the dharma here at Tig-Le House springboards into the West from these histories.
-This lineage tree is founded in a cross-cultural tradition brought into the West through Leslie George Dawson an Irish-Scottish Canadian, born and raised in Toronto, Canada.
-Leslie Dawson met the Buddhadharma (1956) and received teaching and ordination as Ananda Bodhi (1958) under the guidance and instruction of Sayadaw U Thila Wunta Mahathera, of the Mon. peoples from the Burmese Weizza/Wizard Theravadin forest tradition in the lineage of Bodaw Aung Min Gaung a Weizza of the Mon. peoples that dates back through the Hanthawaddy Kingdom into the 13th century.
+This lineage tree is founded in a cross-cultural tradition brought into the West through Leslie George Dawson, an Irish-Scottish Canadian, born and raised in Toronto, Canada.
+Leslie Dawson met the Buddhadharma (1956) and received teaching and ordination as Ananda Bodhi (1958) under the guidance and instruction of Sayadaw U Thila Wunta Mahathera of the Mon. peoples from the Burmese Weizza/Wizard Theravadin forest tradition in the lineage of Bodaw Aung Min Gaung a Weizza of the Mon. peoples that dates back through the Hanthawaddy Kingdom into the 13th century.

 The other source of Buddhadharma transmission carried through the Namgyal Rinpoche lineage derives from his introduction, recognition, and consecration received (1968) from 16th Gyalwa Karmapa Rangjung Rigpa Dorje from the Karma Kagyu school of Tibetan Buddhism.
-Namgyal Rinpoche was recognized and named by 16th Karmapa to be a reincarnate Tulku (spiritual teacher), a great meditation master returned.
+Namgyal Rinpoche was recognized and named by the 16th Karmapa to be a reincarnate Tulku (spiritual teacher), a great meditation master returned.
 Other sources of recognition and acknowledgment of Namgyal Rinpoche’s nirmanakaya emanation include H.H.
 Sakya Trizin lineage holder of the Sakya school, H.E.
 Chogye Trichen Rinpoche senior Lama and the head of the Tsar sub-school of the Sakya tradition, and Dudjom Rinpoche of the Nyingma sect.

 I hope you enjoy exploring the lineage and receiving the blessings of Refuge that this can bring.